 - Move this card around in all directions and notice how it catches the light and how amazing your alcohol ink background turned out.

 Thanks for joining me today.
 I hope you are inspired by today’s project.
 If you create something, I’d love to see.
 Join us in the Unity Show & Tell Facebook group to share your card and tag me.

-Unity Stamp Company usually has a new sale almost EVERY Thursday to Monday Midnight.
+Unity Stamp Company usually has a new sale almost EVERY week.
 Check the website for details & freebies.
-Stamp sets go on and off sale all the time, so just add it to your wishlist if not on sale this week so you get a great deal.
+Stamp sets go on and off sale all the time.
+Just add the stamp set to your wishlist, if not on sale this week, so you get a great deal.

 Affiliate Links are used when available at no additional cost to you.
 I appreciate you using the links when possible to help support my little blog.